ssl/ezXSS/readme.md

 * ~~Fix searching~~
 * ~~New way of searching & deleting~~
 * Delete screenshot image if report is deleted
-* Page alerts or Google Chrome alerts on new report
 * ~~A lot of small features added, updated or deleted.~~
 * ~~A new favicon~~
 * ~~Password only login (removing username)~~